SudhanshuSH-HCL/Chat-App/README.md

 # Chat-App
-This is chat application. it is a MEAN application.
+This is a chat application.
+I am working as a mean stack developer on that project.